 Anyone who has been to Europe’s mountainous regions or to wild places elsewhere should know that trees can grow high up on mountainsides.
 Most of Scotland’s hills are not too high for trees.
 However, we have lost most of the montane scrub that would exist at the highest levels (what Trees for Life calls the ‘wee trees’) and almost of all of our natural tree lines.

-As a contrast, this is the view from Ben Vane at 915 metres.
+As a contrast, this view below is from Ben Vane at 915 metres.
 It’s a fairly typical view of Scotland.
 No trees except for some commercial forestry off in the distance (definitely not natural tree lines).
-Thanks to Jim Ramsay for this picture.

 So why is Scotland so different from Norway?